IlyaFaer/GitHub-Scraper/README.md

 * Run *main.py* - scraper will build tables and start tracking specified repositories

 **Auto and manual filling**
-You can tweak spreadsheet filling by (re-)defining filling functions in *fill_funcs.py* file, leaving some columns for manual-only filling (for example "Comment").
+You can tweak spreadsheet filling by (re-)defining filling functions in *fill_funcs.py* file, leaving some columns for manual-only use (for example "Comment").

 **Configurations**
 Scraper uses *config.py* file as a source of preferences.
 Before update it reloads *config.py* module, so you can change table's preferences without stoping scraper's main program.
 Configurations are set with several constants:
 * TITLE - spreadsheet name
 * UPDATE_PERIODICITY - duration of pause between updates in seconds
 * SHEETS - spreadsheet preferences: list of sheets with their names, meaningful labels, lists of corresponding repositories and team lists
-* TRACKED_FIELDS - names of columns, that should be rewriten on every update
-* COLUMNS - in this structure you can set column name, style, data validation (with corresponding color for some values) and filling function
+* COLUMNS - column names, style, data validation (with corresponding color for some values) and filling functions
 * sort_func - function, which is used for sorting issues within sheet

 **Updating**